sydasif/python-book/docs/source/03_collection/04_dict.md

 }
 ```

-In this example, the keys 'routers' and 'switches' have associated lists of IP addresses.
+Here, 'routers' and 'switches' have lists of IP addresses.

-### Nesting Dict Inside a List
+### Nesting Dictionary Inside a List

-The versatility of Python allows you to nest dictionaries inside a list, offering yet another dimension of organization:
+You can also nest dictionaries inside a list:

 ```python
 network_devices = [